-Traditionally, the evaluation of weather forecasts focuses on two aspects of forecast performance: 48 forecast calibration and forecast accuracy.
-Forecast calibration considers to what extent forecasts are 49 reliable, or trustworthy - for example, do the observed outcomes occur with the same probability 50 with which they are predicted?
-This is typically assessed visually using graphical diagnostic 51 tools, such as reliability diagrams or rank histograms (Hamill 2001; Jolliffe and Stephenson 2012; 52 Dimitriadis et al. 2021), though statistical tests also exist to check the calibration more rigorously 53 (e.g. Wilks 2019; Arnold et al. 2021).
-Forecast accuracy, on the other hand, is a measure of the 54 agreement between a forecast and the corresponding observation, and is quantified using proper 55 scoring rules.
-Scoring rules summarise forecast performance using a single numerical value, allowing competing forecasters to be ranked and compared objectively, and proper scoring rules encourage the forecaster to issue what they truly believe will occur (Gneiting and Raftery 2007).
+Traditionally, the evaluation of weather forecasts focuses on two aspects of forecast performance: forecast calibration and forecast accuracy.
+Forecast calibration considers to what extent forecasts are reliable, or trustworthy - for example, do the observed outcomes occur with the same probability with which they are predicted?
+This is typically assessed visually using graphical diagnostic tools, such as reliability diagrams or rank histograms (Hamill, 2001; Jolliffe and Stephenson, 2012; Dimitriadis et al., 2021), though statistical tests also exist to check the calibration more rigorously (e.g. Wilks, 2019; Arnold et al., 2021).
+Forecast accuracy, on the other hand, is a measure of the agreement between a forecast and the corresponding observation, and is quantified using proper scoring rules.
+Scoring rules summarise forecast performance using a single numerical value, allowing competing forecasters to be ranked and compared objectively, and proper scoring rules encourage the forecaster to issue what they truly believe will occur (Gneiting and Raftery, 2007).

-However, when interest is on particular outcomes, such as high-impact events, classical evaluation 59 techniques risk raising the forecaster's dilemma; in particular, Lerch et al. (2017) remark that "if 60 forecast evaluation proceeds conditionally on a catastrophic event having been observed, always 61 predicting calamity becomes a worthwhile strategy."
-Gneiting and Ranjan (2011) demonstrate that 62 a proper scoring rule is rendered improper if it is used to evaluate only the forecasts issued when 63 particular outcomes have occurred, and Bellier et al. (2017) note that the forecaster's dilemma 64 also applies to checks for forecast calibration.
-This raises questions regarding how forecasts for 65 high-impact events should be assessed.
-66
+However, when interest is on particular outcomes, such as high-impact events, classical evaluation techniques risk raising the forecaster's dilemma; in particular, Lerch et al. (2017) remark that "if forecast evaluation proceeds conditionally on a catastrophic event having been observed, always predicting calamity becomes a worthwhile strategy."
+Gneiting and Ranjan (2011) demonstrate that a proper scoring rule is rendered improper if it is used to evaluate only the forecasts issued when particular outcomes have occurred, and Bellier et al. (2017) note that the forecaster's dilemma also applies to checks for forecast calibration.
+This raises questions regarding how forecasts for high-impact events should be assessed.

-If only the occurrence of a high-impact event is of interest, then forecasts for this binary outcome 67 can be evaluated using established verification tools: contingency table-based methods assess 68 forecasts that are themselves binary (Stephenson et al. 2008; Ferro and Stephenson 2011), whereas 69 probabilistic forecasts for the event occurrence can be evaluated using reliability diagrams and 70 appropriate scoring rules.
-However, relatively few methods exist to evaluate forecasts for the 71 severity of a high-impact event.
-Over the past decade, the canonical approach to achieve this 72 has been to employ weighted scoring rules, which emphasise particular outcomes during forecast 73 evaluation whilst circumventing the forecaster's dilemma (Gneiting and Ranjan 2011; Diks et al. 74 2011; Holzmann and Klar 2017).
-75
+If only the occurrence of a high-impact event is of interest, then forecasts for this binary outcome can be evaluated using established verification tools: contingency table-based methods assess forecasts that are themselves binary (Stephenson et al., 2008; Ferro and Stephenson, 2011), whereas probabilistic forecasts for the event occurrence can be evaluated using reliability diagrams and appropriate scoring rules.
+However, relatively few methods exist to evaluate forecasts for the severity of a high-impact event.
+Over the past decade, the canonical approach to achieve this has been to employ weighted scoring rules, which emphasise particular outcomes during forecast evaluation whilst circumventing the forecaster's dilemma (Gneiting and Ranjan, 2011; Diks et al., 2011; Holzmann and Klar, 2017).

-While weighted scoring rules have been applied almost exclusively in univariate settings, they 76 can also be used to place more weight on certain multivariate outcomes when assessing forecast 77 accuracy (Allen et al. 2022).
-The application of weighted scoring rules in a multivariate context 78 is particularly useful when evaluating forecasts for high-impact weather events, since such events 79 are often inherently multivariate.
-In particular, high-impact weather may arise not only from an 80 extreme event, but also from the interaction of several more moderate events; this has been the 81 catalyst for numerous recent studies on so-called compound weather events (see Zscheischler et al. 82 2020, for a review).
-83
+While weighted scoring rules have mostly been applied in univariate settings, they can also be used to place more weight on certain multivariate outcomes when assessing forecast accuracy (Allen et al., 2022).
+The application of weighted scoring rules in a multivariate context is particularly useful when evaluating forecasts for high-impact weather events, since such events are often inherently multivariate.
+In particular, high-impact weather may arise not only from an extreme event, but also from the interaction of several more moderate events; this has been the catalyst for numerous recent studies on so-called compound weather events (see Zscheischler et al., 2020, for a review).

 Various approaches to construct weighted scoring rules have been proposed.
 In this paper, we discuss and compare these approaches, and provide guidance regarding which should be employed in different circumstances, both in a univariate and multivariate setting.
 While weighted scoring rules provide a measure of forecast accuracy when predicting extreme events, we demonstrate that the theory underlying these weighted scores can readily be applied to checks for forecast calibration.
-We then introduce a novel diagnostic tool that can assess the calibration of probabilistic forecasts conditionally on particular outcomes having occurred.
+Moreover, we introduce a novel diagnostic tool that can assess the calibration of probabilistic forecasts conditionally on particular outcomes having occurred.